York Small Boats Head

 A good day of racing ensued with the entry coming chiefly from the Yorkshire region but also including competitors from the Durham Colleges, Hexham, Tees, Chester-le-Street, Warrington, City of Cambridge and Nottingham.

-Live results are available here.
+Live results are available here and overall results by event are here.

 Times from the morning and afternoon (2.10pm) divisions have been combined to determine the outcome of each event